|

 backed themselves into a corner with their totalizing critique of reason as

-brought Marxism into disrepute and made his peace with European social
+such.
+He abandoned their apologetics for Marxism and made his peace with European social

 democracy.

 Habermas was a young man in postwar West Germany.
-In a
+In his magnum opus,

 Theory of Communicative Action (1981), Habermas tried to show how the